India: Passenger travelling to Dubai caught with Dh100,000 cash in violation of laws

-Customs at the Indira Gandhi International Airport in New Delhi, India, on Wednesday arrested a passenger who was travelling to Dubai with Dh100,000.
+Customs at the Indira Gandhi International Airport in New Delhi, India, on Wednesday caught a passenger who was travelling to Dubai with Dh100,000 in cash.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.